nim-lang/Nim/doc/manual.rst

        @     $     ~     &     %     |
        !     ?     ^     .     :     \

+(The grammar uses the terminal OPR to refer to operator symbols as defined here.)

 These keywords are also operators:
 ``and or not xor shl shr div mod in notin is isnot of``.